NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 ### Relationship between NG-ZORRO and Ant Design

 NG-ZORRO are maintained by engineers from Computing Platform Unit and Aliyun of Alibaba Inc. It follows Ant Design' specs and would be synced to Ant Design React regularly.

+### tooltip can't change the position with the change of custom element

+You can add nz-tooltip-scroll directive to the scroll element.